 o Facilitating equipment exchanges and joint training for volunteers.

-o Providing one-on-one technical assistance to monitoring groups (contact Jill Carr, our Circuit Rider)
+ø Providing one-on-one technical assistance to monitoring groups.
+Contact Jill Carr, our Coastal Monitoring Circuit Rider

-ø Providing training in communicating results to local and state decision makers (see data visualization workshop, below).
+ø Providing training in communicating results to local and state decision makers.
+See for example materials from the data visualization workshop, below.

 ø Helping to secure funding to sustain long-term programs and jump-start lapsed ones (see grant-writing training).